Pingasmaster/archInstall/README.md

 ### Last steps

-Once you're done with your install, just `exit[ENTER]`, `umount /mnt/1 && umount -l /mnt/3[ENTER]` and `shutdown[ENTER]`.
+Once you're done with your install, just `exit[ENTER]`, `umount /mnt/1 && umount -l /mnt/3[ENTER]` and `shutdown now[ENTER]`.
 Don't forget to take out the usb so you can boot on your new drive.
 Enjoy your own arch linux!